-In work areas where there is a reasonable likelihood of exposure to blood or other potential infectious materials, volunteers are not to eat, drink, apply cosmetics or lip balm, smoke or handle contact lenses.
-Food and beverages are not to be kept in refrigerators, freezers, shelves, cabinets, or on counter tops or bench tops where blood or other potentially infectious materials are present.
+In work areas where there is a reasonable likelihood of exposure to blood or other potentially infectious materials, volunteers are not to eat, drink, apply cosmetics or lip balm, smoke, or handle contact lenses.
+Food and beverages are not to be kept in refrigerators, freezers, shelves, cabinets, or on countertops or benchtops where blood or other potentially infectious materials are present.

 All procedures will be conducted in a manner which will minimize splashing, spraying, splattering, and generation of droplets of blood or other potentially infectious materials.
-One method that can be used to avoid splashing during clean up is the cover method.
-When you clean up a blood spill of any size do not spray the decontamination solution (1 part household bleach, 10 parts water) directly on the spill, as this can result in splattering.
-With gloved hands place paper towels over the spill and spray the top of the paper towel with the solution.
-Do not pat down, but wait for the blood and solution to be absorbed.
+One method that can be used to avoid splashing during cleanup is the cover method.
+When you clean up a blood spill of any size do not spray the decontamination solution (1 part household bleach, 10 parts water) directly onto the spill, as this can result in splattering.
+With gloved hands, place paper towels over the spill and spray the top of the paper towel with the solution.
+Do not pat down but wait for the blood and solution to be absorbed.
 Then pick up the paper towels and dispose of them as regulated trash.
-If only a residue remains spray the area with the decontamination solution and wipe up.
+If only residue remains, spray the area with the decontamination solution and wipe it up.
 Remove and care for gloves properly and wash your hands.
 Absorbing material can also be used to eliminate splashing if available.